Ontario Careless Driving Defence

 Drag & Drop Files, Choose Files to Upload, or Capture With Your Camera You can upload up to 10 files.

 Disclaimer: This page is for general information about Ontario careless driving tickets and is not legal advice.
 Every careless driving charge, collision case, subsection 130(3) bodily harm or death allegation, insurance issue, civil lawsuit concern, novice-driver matter, commercial driving issue, CVOR concern, licence suspension risk, and defence strategy depends on the specific facts, disclosure, court location, prosecutor position, driving record, licence class, insurance history, and available evidence.
+The interactive tool on this page provides general information based only on the selections made and does not constitute legal conclusions or predictions.
 Ticket Shield cannot guarantee or promise a specific result.
 Past outcomes do not guarantee future results.